apsairn/kigar/README.md

 1.**Iteration Group**

-Kigar is based on Iteration Group.**Iteration Group** is a Abstract concept.Some packages in a group,The group name is Iteration Group.If ten packages in a same Iteration group,The ten packages are managed by its *Iteration Manager*.
+Kigar is based on Iteration Group.**Iteration Group** is a Abstract concept.Some packages in a group,The group name is Iteration Group.

-2.**Iteration Manager**